Many executives are up against multiple challenges when making franchise reputation management an integral part of their

-Because of the nature of the franchise business, leaders and decision-makers have to deal with reputation management and marketing on the corporate level, while also supporting the needs and opportunities of franchisees, who have their own local reputation issues, ideas, and goals.
+Because of the nature of franchises, decision-makers have to deal with reputation management and marketing on the corporate level, while also supporting the needs and opportunities of franchisees, who have their own local reputation issues, ideas, and goals.
+To ensure that brand managers can satisfy both groups, we’ll walk through a number of tactics that you can apply to individual locations as well as a broader corporate or scale level.

 Elevating Franchise Reputation Management Practices